 - support from group members who share a common experience

-- multiple optional weekly events to choose from
+- multiple optional weekly events to choose from ( currently on hold due to Covid)

 - access to private Facebook group